zainaalq/git-intro-harjoitus/git-basics.md

 ## Git

+- "The Stupid Content Tracker"
+- One of the most popular version control systems currently available
 - Development started By Linus Torvalds 2005
 - Created initially for Linux kernel development
-- The Stupid Content Tracker
-- Distributed Version Control System (DVCS)
+- Distributed Version Control System (DVCS): instead of a central repository of all the version history, each user has a full-fledged repository with complete history and full version-tracking capabilities, independent of network access or a central server
 - Content agnostic: can be used for anykind of files
   - with some restrictions
   - full functionality for plain text files